 Delhi is surrounded by hills of Haryana towards Faridabad and the plains of the Yamuna.
 There are many occasions when there is no natural breeze and the city gets choked.
 Since these hills are totally barren stripped of their forests due to incessant development, their ability to act like natural carbon sinks is now destroyed.
 Forest are cleared, trees are ruthlessly cut down for roads or for agricultural purposes.

 Once the smog envelopes the city, the usual blame game begins.
-But what are the main causes for the dense smog that envelops Delhi every year… and can we work toward reducing their negative effect and finding solutions to Delhi smog?
+But what are the main causes for the dense smog that envelops Delhi every year… and can we work toward reducing their negative effect and finding solutions for Delhi smog?

 During winters, the usage of air conditioning is negligible, which allows for some relaxation in power generation.
 However, as the cold climate tightens its grip, there is a steady increase in the energy consumption for air heaters.
 Air pollution levels are further aggravated by the burning of twigs and garbage and even rubber tires by poor people who cannot afford heaters.
 The net result almost reaches similar levels in totality if not a slight difference.
 Shutting down of a power plant in no way can deflect the core issue of the increase in particulate matter.